Mods-Center/HyperOS-App-Vault/README.md

 - Enjoy!

 ### Changelog
-- Included blur in -1 screen by default for A13+ Roms.
+- Added modification for blur adjustment.
-- Introduced a server switch to get translated widgets.
+- Introduced a switch to enable scrolling animation
 - Unlocked widgets and features of high-end devices.
 - Thanks to Xiaomi.eu for base app